Ooi Teik Hock

 Ooi Teik Hock (黄德福 (黃德福, Ûiⁿ Tek-hok, Huáng Défú); born 13 November 1920 – 21 March 1983) was a male badminton player from Malaysia who won Malayan national titles and represented his country in team and individual competition between 1939 and 1958.

 Career

 Ooi played on four consecutive Malayan Thomas Cup (men's international) teams (1949, 1952, 1955, 1958) the first three of which claimed world titles.
 Paired with a variety of partners, he was undefeated in eight Thomas Cup doubles matches, while winning four of his six singles matches.
 He shared the men's doubles title at the prestigious All-England Championships in 1949 with Teoh Seng Khoon and in 1954 with Ong Poh Lim.
 In the '49 All-England's he was runner-up in men's singles to the legendary Dave Freeman.

 Personal life

-Ooi married Choo Soh Cheng and together they had a son, Heng Leng, and two daughters, Sooi Choo and Sooi Gaik.
+Ooi married Choo Soh Cheng and together they had a son, Beng Leng, and two daughters, Sooi Choo and Sooi Gaik.